mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Changelog
 =========

+:2023-10-02: When CSOT is not enabled, one retry attempt occurs.
 :2023-08-26: Require that in a sharded cluster the server on which the
              operation failed MUST be provided to the server selection mechanism as a deprioritized server.